Lockdown effects on air quality in megacities during the first and second waves of COVID-19 pandemic: Introduction

+During March 2020, the World Health Organisation declared the quickly spreading COVID-19 disease (caused by the SARS-COV-2 virus) as a global pandemic due to its rapid transmission and severe health effects.
+Many nations around the world were observing an alarming increase in the number of infected cases.
+To combat COVID-19, many countries initiated a “lockdown”, asking or forcing citizens to stay at home, leading to decreased mobility, increased social distancing and more working hours spent at home.
+During the COVID-19 lockdown, there was a significant reduction in air pollution levels across many countries.
+The situation is a unique opportunity to understand the baseline emissions in urban environment under lockdown conditions in different areas of the cities (suburban, traffic, and urban).
+Different governments imposed lockdowns of varying degrees at different time to reduce the spread of SARS-CoV-2 virus (Fig.~\ref{fig:Timeline}).

-Continued urbanisation leads to an increasing population in cities and the formation and growth of new megacities.
-Due to their high population density, these centers face particular challenges when it comes to air pollution \cite{molina2004megacities,kumar2015new}.
-Here, we focus on an analysis of air quality in two megacities, namely London and Delhi, and use them as representatives for two major classes of megacities.
-London as an example of an established Western megacity and Delhi as an Asian megacity in an emerging region.
-The comparison between the two cities will yield important insight on how air quality differs in general between the two locations but also how it can be improved by regulatory means.
+In this study, we focus on the analysis of air quality in two megacities, namely London as an example of an established Western megacity and Delhi as an Asian megacity in an emerging region.
+These two cities have very different properties when it comes to climate and pollution.
+London has a temperate oceanic climate, whereas Delhi features a dry-winter humid subtropical climate.

+Delhi was identified as one of the world’s most polluted regions for PM2.5 in 2019 \citep{IQAir}, and during the winter months, the PM concentrations were observed to be 5 times higher than the annual averages due to stable meteorological conditions\citep{tiwari2018pollution}.
+In contrast, air quality in London has improved in recent years as a result of policies to reduce emissions, primarily from road transport, such as Low and Ultra Low Emission Zones \citep{LondonLowEmission2020, LondonLowEmission2020, LondonPollutionHealth2020}.
+Further information on air quality in Delhi and London is provided in Supplementary Note 1.

 Within this paper, we first give an overview of the air quality in both London and Delhi.
-Next, we compare measurements from the lockdown period in March to April 2020 with measurements from March to April of the previous year 2019.
-In particular, we analyse individual trajectories, probability distributions but also higher statistical moments.
-Then, we continue with a discussion of which sources cause which type of air pollution and how adequate guidelines could improve air quality in cities, especially after the current pandemic stops.
-We conclude that air quality is much easier improved in emerging regions by taking regulatory actions, while Western cities can still profit from reduced traffic and should also investigate residential and background pollution.
+Next, we compare measurements from the first lockdown period (March to April 2020) and second lockdown (Jan to Feb 2021 in London, and April to May 2021 in Delhi) with measurements from the previous year (2019).
+In particular, we analyse individual trajectories, probability distributions and also higher statistical moments.
+Then, we continue with a discussion of which sources cause which type of air pollution and how adequate guidelines could improve air quality in cities.
+We conclude that air quality is much easily improved in emerging regions by taking regulatory actions, while Western cities can still profit from reduced traffic and should also investigate residential and background pollution.